What will Angela Merkel do when she retires? | DW | 27.09.2021

 In her newfound leisure time, she wanted to think about "what really interests me."
 She has had little space in which to do that during the past 16 years.
 With a mischievous grin, the chancellor, who had just been awarded an honorary doctorate by Johns Hopkins University, added: "After that, maybe I will try to read something, then my eyes will close because I'm tired, then I'll sleep a little bit, and then we'll see where I pop up."

-In his light-hearted detective novel Miss Merkel, the former chancellor struggles with her tranquil country life after moving into her holiday home in Brandenburg.
-Only going for walks and baking cakes?
-Not for long.
-In the spirit of the Miss Marple crime stories by British author Agatha Christie, Safier has Merkel stumble upon a murder case and investigate it with great zeal.
+In his light-hearted detective novel Miss Merkel, the former chancellor struggles with her tranquil country life after moving to her holiday home in Brandenburg.
+Going for walks and baking cakes can only keep her busy for so long.
+In the spirit of the Miss Marple crime stories by British author Agatha Christie, Safier has Merkel stumble upon a murder case and throw herself into an investigation.

-A humorous book, but one whose core question is justified.
-Can a person who for decades has had every day planned from early morning until late evening and borne such great responsibility switch off from one day to the next?
+A humorous book, but one with a justified question at its heart.
+Can a person who for decades has had every day planned from early morning until late evening and borne enormous responsibility switch off from one day to the next?
 "You only realize what you will miss when you no longer have it," Angela Merkel said recently on the topic in Berlin.

 For her subsequent pension, the various entitlements from her work as chancellor, government minister, and member of the Bundestag are offset against each other.
 Merkel benefits from the fact that she has served for a very long time.
 The precise formulae for the calculations, going down to five decimal places, can be found in the so-called Federal Ministerial Act of 1953.
 After a minimum of four years in office, chancellors are entitled to 27.74% of their previous earnings.
 With every additional year in office, their entitlement grows by 2.39167% until a maximum of 71.75%.